 The Dialogue of Civilizations program I’m enrolled in is pretty unique.
 It is the only program at Northeastern that allows honors students to enroll in sixteen credits worth of classes in a little under seven weeks and have them walk out with a communications minor to boot.
-If we had gone in person, we would’ve visited ten countries in Europe, all related in some way to the rise and fall of Nazi Propaganda and the foundation of international human rights law.
+If we had gone in person, we would’ve visited ten cities in Europe, all related in some way to the rise and fall of Nazi Propaganda and the foundation of international human rights law.
 Needless to say, it is a very intense program.

 The Dialogue is structured in two parts, each consisting of two classes.
 Part one dives deep into the rise and fall of the Nazi regime in 1930s Germany and teaches students about the propaganda and speaking techniques that made the party and its leaders successful.
 Part two takes us through the legal aftermath of the second world war and teaches about the foundations of the United Nations, the International Criminal Court, and more.
 As of yesterday, part one of my program and two of my four classes for the summer are done; this is just some of what I learned.